The Remote Analog to Digital Conversion DAQ System for the TRISTAN Detector Upgrade: Front-End DAQ System

-The control of the TMB operation and slow control readout is performed over a $\SI{1}{\giga\bit\per\second}$ QSFP ethernet connection.
-An OpenIPMC $\mu$C Board distributes the slow control parameters to their respective submodules, the Bias Supply, Gatti Slider Boards, and Power Supply Board \cite{Calligaris_2022}.
-Readout of temperature sensors on the detector and ASIC are also processed through the $\mu$C Board.
+\paragraph{$\mu$C Board} The TMB operation and slow control readout is performed over a $\SI{1}{\giga\bit\per\second}$ QSFP ethernet connection.
+The board control is based on the open-source OpenIPMC software, which allows full user customization of board control and debugging \cite{9465210}.
+A $\mu$C mezzanine, tested on ATCA boards designed for projects at the HiLumi-LHC, distributes the slow control parameters to their respective submodules, the Bias Supply, Gatti Slider Boards, and Power Supply Board \cite{Calligaris_2022}.
+The readout of temperature sensors on the detector and ASIC are also processed through the $\mu$C Board.

-All components of the TMB are powered through a Power Supply Board that is fed with a supply voltage of $\SI{12}{\volt}$ and a supply current of $\SI{15}{\ampere}$.
+\paragraph{Power Supply Board} All components of the TMB are powered through a Power Supply Board that is fed with a supply voltage of $\SI{12}{\volt}$ and a supply current of $\SI{15}{\ampere}$.
 Air-coil DC/DC converters are used to derive the necessary voltages for operating each of the TMB submodules and FPGAs.

-The bias and supply voltages necessary for operating the SDDs are communicated from the $\mu$C Board to the Bias Board.
+\paragraph{Bias Board} The bias and supply voltages necessary for operating the SDDs are communicated from the $\mu$C Board to the Bias Board.
 The Bias Board consists of 10 digital to analog converters, which supply the necessary voltages to the middle two micro-D vacuum feedthroughs.
 A 15 channel ADC is also implemented for real time slow control readback of the detector operating voltages.

-A reference voltage for applying a DC-offset to the detector signals before digitization is provided by the Gatti Slider Board.
+\paragraph{Gatti Slider Board} A reference voltage for applying a DC-offset to the detector signals before digitization is provided by the Gatti Slider Board.
 The offset is necessary to map the voltage output of the detector into the operating range of the ADC boards.
-The offset value is set in the slow control parameters and is changed between measurements to randomize the pulse positions within the digitization range.
-The addition of this board was necessitated by investigations of the impact of ADC non-linearities on event energy reconstruction, which are discussed in \autoref{sec:nonlin}.
-A voltage stability of $< \SI{0.1}{\milli\volt}$ is necessary over the digitization of individual detector pulses to not introduce substantial bias to the energy reconstruction.
+The value of the offset is controlled by the slow control parameters of readout operation and is changed between measurements to randomize the pulse positions within the digitization range \cite{Cottini1963ANM,Gatti_1969}.
+The addition of this board was necessitated by investigations of the impact of ADC nonlinearities on event energy reconstruction \cite{Dolde_2017,Abgrall_2021}.
+The Gatti Slider Board effectively introduces a sliding scale linearization of the readout over an extended measurement time.
+A voltage stability of $< \SI{0.5}{\milli\volt}$ is necessary over the digitization of individual detector pulses to not introduce substantial bias to the energy reconstruction.